 But Abraham didn't just believe in God.
 He believed God, that is, he believed the promises of God.
 Go to Romans 4:20-25, "No distrust made him waver concerning the promise of God, but he grew strong in his faith as he gave glory to God, fully convinced that God was able to do what He had promised.
 That is why his faith was 'counted to him as righteousness.'
 But the words 'it was counted to him' were not written for his sake alone, but for ours also.
 It will be counted to us who believe in Him Who raised from the dead Jesus our Lord, Who was delivered up for our trespasses and raised for our justification."

 That is to say, our faith doesn't earn us salvation (or blessings).
 Our repentance doesn't earn us salvation.
 Our reformation of our lives doesn't earn us salvation.
 The only thing that earns our salvation is the finished work of Christ in His crucifixion and resurrection.
 That sole merit is then applied to us by means of faith.

-The biblical order is Christ, then faith, then justification, then repentance and sanctification.
+The biblical order is Christ, then justification, then faith, then repentance, and with all resulting in sanctification.
 Any other order requires the hearer to act upon a person and work that he doesn't yet believe in.
 Logic alone should convince us that is impossible!

 Question 117: How is the sabbath or the Lord's day to be sanctified?
 Answer: The sabbath or Lord's day is to be sanctified by an holy resting all the day, not only from such works as are at all times sinful, but even from such worldly employments and recreations as are on other days lawful; and making it our delight to spend the whole time (except so much of it as is to betaken up in works of necessity and mercy) in the public and private exercises of God's worship: and, to that end, we are to prepare our hearts, and with such foresight, diligence, and moderation, to dispose and seasonably